arshmancodes/paymob_pakistan/README.md

 > :pushpin: Note :
 >
-> Visit https://paymob.pk to get your PayMob account for accepting Digital Payments on your Flutter Application.
+> Visit [Paymob Pakistan](https://paymob.pk) to get your PayMob account for accepting Digital Payments on your Flutter Application.
 > May be you have to contact paymob support to activate your test card